hariom20singh/foodewbpage/README.md

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

 ## Rules :fire:
-To qualify for the __official limited edition Hacktoberfest shirt__, you must register [here](https://hacktoberfest.digitalocean.com/) and make four Pull Requests (PRs) between October 1-31, 2023 (in any time zone).
+To qualify for the __official limited edition tree plantation__, you must register [here](https://hacktoberfest.digitalocean.com/) and make four Pull Requests (PRs) between October 1-31, 2023 (in any time zone).
 PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
-This year, the __first 40,000__ participants who complete the challenge will earn a T-shirt.
+This year, the __first 50,000__ participants who complete the challenge will earn a tree planted in their name through Tree Nation and the all participants with 4 pull/merge requests accepted between October 1 and October 31 will receive a unique digital reward.